What to expect if a complaint is made about you

 What if the midwife poses a risk of serious harm?

 If the notification gives the Council reason to believe that the practice of a midwife may pose a risk of serious harm to the public, it must take immediate action.
-Under s39 of the HPCAA Act, It can suspend the midwife or put conditions on her practice.
-However, it can only do this after informing the midwife and giving her reasonable opportunity to be heard on the matter, either personally or in writing.
+Under s39 of the HPCAA Act, the Council can suspend the midwife or put conditions on their practice.
+However, it can only do this after informing the midwife and giving them reasonable opportunity to be heard on the matter, either personally or in writing.